astropy/pyvo/docs/registry/index.rst

 However some providers provide multiple services of the same type -- for example in VizieR you'll find one conesearch per table.
-In this case, you can inspect the available services with `~pyvo.registry.RegistryResource.list_services`.
-Then, you can refine your instructions to `~pyvo.registry.RegistryResource.get_service` with a keyword constraint on the description ``get_service(service_type='conesearch', keyword='sncat')``.
+In this case, you can inspect the available services with `~pyvo.registry.regtap.RegistryResource.list_services`.
+Then, you can refine your instructions to `~pyvo.registry.regtap.RegistryResource.get_service` with a keyword constraint on the description ``get_service(service_type='conesearch', keyword='sncat')``.

 .. doctest-remote-data::